-The CER divides Australia into four regional zones based on the estimate of renewable energy that can be generated by a solar panel in each area, so installations in areas with high insolation will create more certificates per kilowatt than rooftop installations based in areas in the south of the country.
+The CER divides Australia into four regional zones based on the estimate of renewable energy that can be generated by a solar panel in each area, so installations in areas with high insolation8 will create more certificates per kilowatt than rooftop installations based in areas in the south of the country.
 Zones are defined by postcodes.
 To convert the capacity of solar panels installed to the number of STCs produced, the average STC per kilowatt of installed capacity was calculated for the years 2013 to 2016 for each state and territory, which is the period when STC generation was not affected by multipliers or reduced deeming periods.
-Table 8 shows the effective multiplier for each state and territory used for conversion of the forecast capacity into STCs.

-&lt;sup>6 Insolation is the amount of solar radiation received on a given surface in a given time period.
+8 Insolation is the amount of solar radiation received on a given surface in each time period.